 - Concerts usually include some solo piano from Olga and solo storytelling or singing from Matthew.
-The interplay of words and music is central to our work.

 - We always have grown-ups telling us, ‘I’d forgotten how magical it is to listen to a story.
 I felt like a child again.’
 Storytelling is at the heart of popular entertainment – where would Netflix be without stories? – yet people are surprised, and delighted, to re-discover it in its purest form.

 - If you would like to chat about what might be possible, do send us an email via the contact page.